Mazha Peyyunnu Maddalam Kottunnu: Plot

 Thus the two love stories, one between Shambhu and Shobha and the other between Shivan and Aruna, bloom side by side.
 This chain of events pits Shambhu and Shivan against Madhavan and Damu, respectively.
 Unable to bear Shambhu's progress, Madhavan hires Kadathanatt Pappan Gurukkal a known goon to beat up Shambhu, but instead the goons themselves get beaten up by the adept Shambhu.
 This incident makes Shambhu go all out against Madhavan and he tries to force Krishna Kurup to conduct the marriage in three days.
 But then Madhavan's parents make a surprise visit to Sardar Krishna Kurup's house.
-They discover Shambhu's foul play, and Krishna Kurup who realizes his mistake, chases Shambhu away and decides to get his daughter married to Madhavan.
+They discover Shambhu's foul play.
+Krishna Kurup realizes his mistake and chases Shambhu away and decides to get Shobha married to Madhavan.

-Shobha, who is in love with Shambhu, is adamant that she will not marry Madhavan.
+However, Shobha is in love with Shambhu and adamant that she will not marry Madhavan.
 The marriage venue and date are fixed.
 At the same time, Sardar Koma Kurup also finds out that his daughter is in love with Shivan, falls for Damu's words and drives Shivan out.
 At the marriage venue, both Shambhu and Shivan are denied entry.
 They then inform the police that Krishna Kurup has hidden gold at the marriage hall.
-The Police enter the venue and a long fight packed with several comic incidents ensue.
+The police enter the venue and a long fight packed with several comic incidents ensues.
 In the end, with the help of the police inspector, Shambhu marries Shobha and Shivan marries Aruna.
 Everything ends well and both couples start their married life with everyone's blessings including the dejected Madhavan and Damu.